HUSKY VACATIONS IN CANADA: YOUR HUSKY TRIPS TO NORTH AMERICA

 With its rich history and weather conditions ideal for dog sledding, it's no surprise that some of the most amazing dog sled races are held in Canada.

 The Canadian Challenge Trail Race takes place in the province of Saskatchewan.
-The race begins in Prince Albert and continues for 600 kilometers to La Ronge.
-Teams from all over North America, as well as Europe, come to compete.The race has three categories: twelve dog teams, eight dog teams, and Junior races.
-The grand prize is $5000 for the 12 dog race winner.
-Mushers and their dog teams will be physically tested by crossing frozen lakes and passing through narrow bush trails.
-This race is recognized as one of Canada’s top events and is the longest race ran within the country’s borders.
+The race begins in Prince Albert and continues for 600 kilometres to La Ronge.
+Teams from all over North America as well as from Europe come here to compete.
+The race has three categories: teams with twelve dogs, eight dog, and junior races.
+The grand prize is $5,000 for the winner of the team with twelve dogs.
+Mushers and their dog teams will be physically tested because they have to cross frozen lakes and pass through narrow bush trails.
+This race is recognized as one of Canada’s top events.
+It is also the longest race that is run within the country’s borders.

 Canada is beautiful and extreme

-General Area info
+General area info